amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. code-block:: bash

-  text.md:0:10: wallace.uncomparables Comparison of an
+  text.md:0:10: uncomparables.misc Comparison of ...
-  uncomparable: 'unique' can not be compared.
+  an uncomparable: 'unique' can not be compared.

-The command line utility can also print the list of suggestions in JSON using the <tt>&#45;&#45;json</tt> flag.
-In this case, the output is considerably richer and matches the output of the <a href="/api">web API</a>.
+suggests that, at column 10 of line 0, the check ``uncomporables.misc`` detected an issue where the uncomparable adjective "unique" was compared, as in "very unique".
+The command line utility can also print the list of suggestions in JSON using the ``--json`` flag.
+In this case, the output is considerably richer:

 .. code-block:: javascript

   {
       // The check originating this suggestion.
-      "check": "wallace.uncomparables",
+      "check": "uncomparables.misc",

       // Message describing the suggestion.
       "message": "Comparison of an uncomparable: 'unique' can not be compared.",